Josh Naylor Player Props: Guardians vs. Rockies

 Josh Naylor At The Plate

-- Naylor is batting .176 with two home runs and nine walks.
+- Naylor is hitting .181 with a double, two home runs and nine walks.

-- In 20 games played this year, he has homered in two of them.
+- He has hit a long ball in two of 21 games played this year, and in 2.4% of his plate appearances.

-- In eight games this year, Naylor has picked up an RBI, with more than one RBI once.
+- Naylor has driven in a run in eight games this season (38.1%), including one multiple-RBI game.

-- In three of 20 games this season, he has scored, including multiple runs once.
+- In three of 21 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.